EdiWang/Moonglade/README.md

 AutoDarkLightTheme | ```bool``` | Automatically switch light or dark theme on post reading screen

 ## 🙄 FAQ

-### Does this blog support upgrade from a lower version?

-It depends.
-If the database schema is same for a higer version, then the system can be deployed and override old files without problem.

 ### Does this blog coupled with Microsoft Azure?